arielf-camacho/angry-mailer/README.md

 To keep track of the changes, additions and removals see the [Changelog](./CHANGELOG.md).

+### Future enhancements

+- There will be changed the Fake implementation of the email sending service for a real one.

 ### License

 This product contains an MIT license, and it's intended for anyone to use it for any ends.